 The Moscow Mule is one of the most popular cocktails in the world.
-Combining vodka with ginger beer and lime, it’s refreshing, delicious and endlessly customizable, spurring an entire category of other Mules containing everything from whiskey to mezcal.
+Combining vodka with ginger beer and lime, it’s refreshing, delicious and endlessly customizable, spurring an entire category of other Mules containing everything from whiskey and rum to mezcal.
 This particular Mule leans on the drink’s ability to accommodate different spirits, and it adds fruity flair to the recipe with peach schnapps.

 “I enjoy sweet liqueurs in something that has a little spice, such as a Mule with fresh ginger and soda,” says Jeremy Allen, the general manager of MiniBar in Los Angeles.
 “Peach schnapps is surprisingly versatile, and you can use almost any liquor as the base,” he says.
-Any base spirit would work well, but he prefers rum, vodka, tequila, mezcal or gin with his Mule.
+Any base spirit would work well, but he prefers dark rum, vodka, tequila, mezcal or gin with his Mule.

 Top with the ginger beer.